Analysis | How Trump allies in Congress can launch one more challenge to Biden’s win in January

 What we know will happen if Republicans challenge the election results

-- When Congress gets together to vote to count each state’s electors and confirm results, a lawmaker from each chamber, the House of Representatives and the Senate, challenges one state’s electors.
+- When Congress convenes to vote to count each state’s electors and confirm results, a lawmaker from each chamber, the House of Representatives and the Senate, challenges one state’s electors.
 Right now there is no Senate challenger willing to do this, which would end Brooks’s effort immediately.
 But a GOP senator who is trying to curry support with Trump’s supporters for a 2024 run could join in.
 The law says lawmakers don’t have to give a detailed explanation for why they object; they basically just object.

 - The House and the Senate then separate and debate the challenge for up to two hours.